 - The people or pet that inhabit your household.

-- Holidays, special occasions, or a recent vacation.
+- Photography holidays, special occasions, or a recent vacation.

 - Similar visual elements.
 Keep in mind that your content doesn’t have to be the connecting factor.
 If you want a challenge, you can try singling out images by colors and textures that pair well together.